ekluvtech/faissrag/README.md

 # faissrag
 RAG pipeline - using langchain, ollama and FAISS

-## Create python env using following command and activate
+### Create python env using following command and activate
   ``python3 -m venv faissenv``

   ``.\faissenv\Scripts\activate``

-## Run the following command to install dependencies
+### Install dependencies by running the following command
   ``pip instsall -r .\requirements.txt``

-## Make sure to setup ollama locally, please follow the below blog to setup, Please skip the Qdrant setup as we are using faiss vector db.
+### Before proceeding, please ensure you have Ollama set up locally.
+For setup instructions, refer to the blog post below, skipping the Qdrant setup section as we will be using Faiss vector DB instead.
   https://ekluvtech.com/2025/04/10/setup-ollama-and-qdrant/

-## Replace the config parameters in config.py
+### Update the configuration parameters in config.py with your own values

-## Once the setu is ready run the following command to run the main program.
-It will load the documents already placed in the project under data folder. once the embeddings are loaded into faiss db, it will create the index locally.
-And then it will ask for query input for question.
+### Once the setup is ready, run the following command to start the program, which will automatically load documents from the data folder, load embeddings into the Faiss database, create a local index, and then prompt you to enter a query, enabling you to ask questions and interact with the LLM.
   ``python3 main.py``

 ![Output](https://github.com/user-attachments/assets/1197cd4e-19d7-447e-9fd1-0b49ad1695ac)